MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 1. If the original notebook has a default lakehouse, refer to the [Lakehouse section](#lakehouse).
 Then connect the newly recovered lakehouse (that has the same content as the original default lakehouse) to the newly recovered notebook.

-1. If the original notebook has files or folders in Resources explorer, re-upload the files or folders saved in the user's version control system.
+1. If the original notebook has files or folders in the resource explorer, re-upload the files or folders saved in the user's version control system.

 ## Spark Job Definition

-Spark Job Definition (SJD) items from the primary region remain unavailable to customers, and the main definition file and Reference file in the notebook will be replicated to the secondary region via OneLake.
-If you want to recover the SJD in the new region, there are two main approaches you call follow.
-Note that historical runs of SJD won't be recovered.
+Spark Job Definition (SJD) items from the primary region remain unavailable to customers, and the main definition file and reference file in the notebook will be replicated to the secondary region via OneLake.
+If you want to recover the SJD in the new region, you can follow the manual steps described below to recover the SJD.
+Note that historical runs of the SJD won't be recovered.

-### Manual approach to backing up code content

 You can recover the SJD items by copying the code from the original region by using Azure Storage Explorer and manually reconnecting Lakehouse references after the disaster.